 The policies outlined in the Faculty Handbook as in effect from time to time form part of the essential employment understandings between members of the Faculty and the University.
 Other University policies and guidelines are available here.
 In addition, schools and units have their own internal rules, procedures, and policies, such as School statements on Faculty appointment policies and procedures, particularly those concerning promotion and tenure criteria and review procedures, which may supplement – but do not supersede or replace - policies outlined in this Faculty Handbook unless an exception has been granted by the Board of Trustees or President.

 As of spring 2012, the Faculty Handbook is available in a digital searchable format, thus enhancing access and usability.
-The text of the Handbook on the Web includes automatic links to University policies and resources available on NYU Web sites.
-Readers can navigate through the HTML version by clicking on an item in the Table of Contents, or access and print the Handbook as a PDF document by clicking on the right.
+The text of the Handbook on the Web includes hyperlinks to University policies and resources available on NYU Web sites.
+Readers can navigate through the interactive version by clicking on an item in the Table of Contents, or access and print the Handbook as a PDF document by clicking on the right.

-The process for amending the Faculty Handbook, which was approved by the Faculty Senators Council (February 20, 2014) and by the University Board of Trustees (March 14, 2014) is outlined within the Faculty Handbook in the Foreword.
+The process for amending the Faculty Handbook, which was approved by the University Board of Trustees, is outlined within the Faculty Handbook in the Foreword.
 The history of the Faculty Handbook is preserved in the Archive of Faculty Handbooks, Archive of Amendments to the Text of the 2012 Digital Faculty Handbook, and Archive of Amendments to University Policies Accessed from Links in the Faculty Handbook.
-Members of the NYU community can navigate through these three archives by clicking below to view the materials contained in each archive.
+Members of the NYU community can navigate through these three archives by clicking below to view the materials contained therein.

 Since 2012, the Faculty Handbook is posted online in a digital searchable format.
 Previously, the Handbook was published as a paper document, and addenda or amendments were announced and/or distributed to the NYU community.
-Past editions of the Faculty Handbook can be accessed below.
+The current and past editions of the Faculty Handbook can be accessed below.

 The text of the Faculty Handbook is changed from time to time.
-Blackline changes to the text that have been made since the 2012 Edition of the digital Faculty Handbook can be accessed below.
-Blackline changes to University policies that are accessed from links to the Handbook can be viewed here.
+Redline changes to the text that have been made since the 2012 Edition of the digital Faculty Handbook can be accessed below.
+Redline changes to University policies that are accessed from links to the Handbook can be viewed here.

 The Statement of Policy on Faculty Responsibility, 1984; the Supplemental Guidelines for Disclosure Of Conflicts of Interest, 1995; and the Conflict of Interest, 1966, were replaced in 2011 by the Policy on Academic Conflict of Interest and Conflict of Commitment.